-“Ciudad del paraíso” – the paradise city.
-This is how the Nobel Prize winner for literature, Vicente Aleixandre, described Malaga.
-A city that vibrates with life and fascinates with its mixture of ancient history, folklore and modern culture.
-And of course, it is easy to imagine paradise in this harbour city with nearly 3.000 hours of sunshine a year and several kilometres of beach right in its centre.
+Described as “Ciudad del paraíso” ("Paradise City", Malaga is a vibrant city that fascinates all who visit with its mixture of ancient history, folklore and modern culture.
+It's easy to imagine paradise in this harbour city with nearly 3.000 hours of sunshine a year and several kilometres of beach right in its centre.

 In Malaga nearly everything is within walking distance in or around the “Centro Antiguo”.
 Wherever you look, you are reminded of the city’s rich heritage – founded in 900 B.C. and forged by Phoenicians, Greeks, Carthaginians, Romans, Visigoths and Arabs.